 Have you seen the latest Atlas Line E-mini trading video?
-John Paul combines the Atlas Line’s signals and indication of expected overall direction with the ATO 2 software.
+John Paul shares Atlas Line’s signals and an indication of expected overall direction with the ATO 2 software.
 As the market opens, buyers and sellers typically become more active and push the market in a specific direction.
 This trend may be short term, but the Atlas Line often generates a signal around the time of the peak of this activity.
 Yes, within the first 30 minutes from market open, you can usually expect an Atlas Line signal.

 What is the Atlas Line?

 As an additional filtering trading system, the Atlas Line can possibly identify bad trading conditions so you can stay away until the smoke clears.
 When price is below the line, short trades are advised.
 The inverse is true with long trades.
 Many traders depend on the Atlas Line’s signals daily as a sole driver of trades.
 Generally, users can expect two to four trades on average daily.
 This includes the additional Strength and Pullback signals.
 A sound alert can be configured for the main signals.
 If you’re away from the computer or working in a different program, you can go to your charts and place an order.

 NinjaTrader’s ATM Strategy is very useful.
 It lets you pre-define profit targets and stop losses.
 When you enter a trade, the profit and stop are automatically placed for you – no need to hurry and potentially make mistakes.